sitBLR-Workshop/Q1-2026/exercises/ex1/README-BRUNO.md

 Now click on "Configure".
 <br>![](/exercises/ex1/images/bru01_5.png)

-5. We have provided you with an AI Core Service Key from which we now new to fill in the following environment variables:
+5. We have provided you with an AI Core Service Key, which you now need to use to fill in the following environment variables:
 - AUTH_URL: Copy the value from the "url" key from your AI Core Service Key.
 - AI_API_URL: Copy the value from the "AI_API_URL" key from your AI Core Service Key.
 - CLIENT_ID: Copy the value from "clientid" key from your AI Core Service Key.
 - CLIENT_SECRET: Copy the value from "clientsecret" key from your AI Core Service Key.
 All other environment variables will be filled by scripts during this tutorial.
-Now Save your changes and make sure the "AI-161" environment is selected.
+Now save your changes and make sure the "AI-161" environment is selected.

 Your Bruno API client is now ready to make request to the provided AI Core instance.
 Let's setup the authentication token next.